Benj0t/Transcendance/backend/README.md

 ```-```

 ✅ `GET` /auth/callback                              Authenticade an user with 42 API.
 ?code={code}

+✅ `GET` /user/                                 		Get all users.
 ✅ `GET` /user/{id}                                  Get an user.
 ✅ `GET` /user/{user}/avatar                         Get the avatar for an user.
 ✅ `GET` /user/{user}/friends                        Get the friends for an user.